dnsimple/dnsimple-support/content/articles/setting-name-servers.md

 </div>

 <info>
-The above video demonstrates adding missing glue records directly from the Edit delegation page.
+The above video also demonstrates adding missing glue records directly from the Edit delegation page.
 However, this is no longer supported.
-Glue records can only be added via [name server sets](/articles/name-server-sets/#creating-an-account-name-server-set).
+Glue records can only be added via applying [name server sets](/articles/name-server-sets/#creating-an-account-name-server-set) that contain the necessary glue records.
 </info>

 ### What are glue records?